Best Food for Berger Picard

 Common Dietary Sensitivities in Berger Picard

-Dietary sensitivities affect a notable proportion of dogs, and Berger Picard is no exception given the breed's association with Eye Conditions, Orthopedic Conditions, Other Health Concerns.
+Dietary sensitivities affect a notable proportion of dogs, and Berger Picard is no exception given the breed's association with Eye Conditions, hip and joint concerns along with other health conditions common in this breed.
 The most reliable symptoms to watch include chronic ear inflammation, paw licking, intermittent diarrhea, and flatulence.
 Novel protein sources—rabbit, kangaroo, or insect-based formulas—offer alternatives when common proteins trigger reactions.
 Grain-free diets are not automatically better; many Berger Picard dogs tolerate grains well.
 Focus on identifying specific triggers through controlled elimination rather than blanket ingredient avoidance.

 Best for Weight Management